crockeraw/codonOptimizer/README.md

 Example
 -------

-Comparing codon usage patterns in *Saccharomyces cerevisiae* and *Aureobassidium pullulans*
+### Comparing codon usage patterns in *Saccharomyces cerevisiae* and *Aureobassidium pullulans*
+Collaborators were unable to express GFP-tagged proteins in the fungus *Aureobassidium pullulans*, and were concered that codon preferences in *A. pullulans* could be causing poor expression.
+The following code compares codon usage between *S. cerevisiae*, the organism for which this GFP was codon optimized previously, and *A. pullulans*.
+This example relies on the very popular librarires numpy, pandas, and matplotlib.
 ```
 import codonOptimizer as co